 Not all generous Christians get rich.
 God promises to meet our needs and often rewards our generosity financially.
 However, other times the refreshment he gives is spiritual—something much more precious than money.

 Look, for example, at Pauls life.
 He poured his life out to touch the world for Christ, yet he often found himself lacking in material things (Philippians 4:11-13).
 What he did receive, however, was a deep relationship with God and a joyful spirit (Philippians 2:17, 4:4; Colossians 1:24).

-However, the Bible does not demand we always be absolute secret when we give.
-Jesus said not to give "to be seen" (Matthew 6:1).
+However, the Bible does not demand we always be give secretly.
+Jesus said not to give “to be seen” (Matthew 6:1).
 When he said this, he was telling us not to show off in front of other people.
 A few verses later, he made a similar point when he said to pray privately (Matthew 6:5-6), not to show off publicly.
 The emphasis was on our motives.
 It was not to forbid praying publicly, something Jesus often did (Matthew 14:19, 19:13; Mark 14:22-24).